 5 May: World Hand Hygiene Day

-This is the World Health Organisation's annual call to action to health workers about the importance of hand hygiene for infection control.
-This year they are targeting nurses and midwives in particular as part of the Year of the Nurse and Midwife.
+This is the World Health Organization's annual call to action to health workers about the importance of hand hygiene for infection control.
 Medical microbiologists play a vital role in infection control in hospitals; read about their work in our careers section and watch our interview with medical microbiologist, Dr Shanika Crusz.

-The Mental Health Foundation coordinates this annual awareness week, which this year focuses on sleep and its link to mental health.
-The College commissions blogs on a number of themes related to mental health of its members and will be sharing these widely as part of this annual week of activity.
+The Mental Health Foundation coordinates this annual awareness week, which this year focuses on community.
+The College commissions blogs on a number of themes related to the mental health of its members and has published its position on the challenges facing the pathology workforce.

 June

-National Volunteers' Week is coordinated by the NCVO to say thank you for the enormous contribution volunteers make.
-Hundreds of volunteers are involved in the work of the College including our Committees, our Regional Councils, and our public engagement volunteers
+Volunteers' Week is coordinated by the NCVO to say thank you for the enormous contribution volunteers make.
+Hundreds of volunteers are involved in the work of the College including our Committees, our Regional Councils, and our public engagement volunteers.

 5 June: World Environment Day